5 Tips for Successful Remote Onboarding & Training

 Develop a remote Onboarding Program

 You can’t just wing it when it comes to training your new employees.
 You need to have a well-thought-out plan that covers all the bases.
-This includes everything from the basics of the job to more specific skills they’ll need to be successful.
+This includes upskilling team members from the basics of the job to more specific skills they’ll need to be successful.

 One way to do this is to create a training program that they can work through at their own pace.
 This could include things like reading material, instructional and explainer videos, quizzes, and even simulated work tasks, depending on the job.
 However, remember that visuals and bite-sized pieces of information are key here; no one wants to sit through hours of lectures.